aash-gates/ddc-2021-jumpstart-your-journey/workshop/Machine Learning Models with AUTO AI/Auto-AI Experiment/README.md

 ![](https://github.com/IBMDeveloperUK/Machine-Learning-Models-with-AUTO-AI/blob/master/Images/experiment-2.png)

-## In this module, we will work through the different aspects of configuring our AutoAI experiment and discuss the pipelines that are created.
+### In this module, we will work through the different aspects of configuring our AutoAI experiment and discuss the outcome of the experiment.